 For a cello that spends its entire life in a case except for when being played, the main vector for this accumulation of stickiness is our fingers.
 So if we don’t want our fingerboard to become an archeological record of our past activities then we might as well wash our hands after DIY activities, car repairs, finger snacks etc!
 Even with clean hands, the normal sweating and shedding of old skin cells is enough to cause a buildup of sticky detritus that will require periodic removal from the cello.

-3:2 FRICTION OF THE FINGERS
+3:2 FRICTION RESISTANCE OF THE FINGERPADS

 Sometimes it is the actual fingertips, rather than the fingerboard or the strings, that are responsable for disturbing variations in left-hand slipperiness.
 Playing the cello after a long bath or after washing dishes is an interesting tactile experience, as we have all no doubt at some time experienced.
 The softness of the waterlogged skin suddenly makes our fingertips drag on the string so much that we can’t shift comfortably or accurately until the fingers have dried out again.
 Fortunately this drying process doesn’t usually take long.
 Warming-up the hand in hot water for anything more than a few minutes is only a good idea if we have a waterproof glove to avoid this problem.